MadheshMac/Ex_7_List-View/README.md

-# Ex.No:6 Implement an application that uses Explicit Intent using Android
+## Ex.No:7 Develop an android application to display the country name with image using list view in android studio.
 ## AIM:

-To create a two screens , first screen will take one number input from user.
-After click on Factorial button, second screen will open and it should display factorial of the same number using Explicit Intents.
+To create and develop the application to display the place name with image using list view in android studio

 ## EQUIPMENTS REQUIRED:

-Latest Version Android Studio
+Android Studio(Latest Version)

 ## ALGORITHM:

-Step 1: Open Android Stdio and then click on File -> New -> New project.
+## Step 1:Open Android Stdio and then click on File -> New -> New project.

-Step 2: Then type the Application name as “contentprovider″ and click Next.
+Step 2: Then type the Application name as “listview″ and click Next.

 Step 3: Then select the Minimum SDK as shown below and click Next.